 A front group is an organization that pretends to be on the side of the consumer or informed citizen.
-In reality, it is funded by specific industries or individuals with financial and ideological interests.
-The group consistently remains loyal to those interests, and not necessarily to the average person.
+In reality, it is either directly funded by a specific industry or it secures funding from a variety of industries by catering to them and by promoting their interpretation of controversial issues.

 A FRONT GROUP’S STRATEGIES